tacterex/yuxi-odometry-software-c/README.md

 2. Using a short piece of wire, connect the ***DIR*** pin to ***GND***.
 3. Solder three identical wires, approximately **10–30 cm** long, to the ***VCC***, ***OUT***, and ***GND*** pins.
 Keep the solder joints as close to the breakout board as possible, with the wires facing toward the center of the board.
 4. Place the breakout board into the **3D-printed case** and secure it with screws.
 Route the wires through the dedicated hole in the case.
 5. Connect the wires to a **3-pin female connector**.
-The pinout used in the YUXI Odometry Set is ***VCC–OUT–GND*** when viewed from the top side of the connector.
+The pinout used in the example is ***VCC–OUT–GND*** when viewed from the top side of the connector.
 Make sure to use heat-shrink tubing to insulate and secure the connections.
 6. **Check all connections with a multimeter** before connecting the encoder to the rest of the system.

 ### Pinpoint Computer Assembly